 How does this medication work?
 What will it do for me?

 Ustekinumab belongs to the class of medications called selective immunomodulating agents, also known as biologics.
 It is used to treat chronic, moderate-to-severe plaque psoriasis for adults who are candidates for phototherapy or systemic therapy.
-It is also used for adolescents 12 to 17 years of age who can't tolerate other therapies, or whose symptoms aren't controlled by other therapies.
-It may be used alone or with methotrexate to treat to treat psoriatic arthritis.
+It is also used for children and adolescents 6 to 17 years old who can't tolerate other therapies, or whose symptoms aren't controlled by other therapies.
+Ustekinumab may be used alone or with methotrexate to treat adults with active psoriatic arthritis.

-Ustekinumab is also used to treat adults with moderately to severely active Crohn's disease who can't tolerate other medications, or whose symptoms aren't adequately controlled by other medications.
+Ustekinumab is also used to treat adults with moderately-to-severely active Crohn's disease or ulcerative colitis who can't tolerate other medications, or whose symptoms aren't adequately controlled by other medications.

 Ustekinumab works by blocking the action of 2 proteins in the body that are part of the immune system.
 This decreases the activity of parts of the immune system that are believed to be involved in psoriasis and Crohn's disease.